astone123/stonelord.dev/README.md

 # stonelord.dev

-### My personal site with some information about me
+My simple personal site with some information about me

 Built with [Astro](https://astro.build/)